 Calibration in BoofCV is heavily influenced by Zhengyou Zhang's 1999 paper, "Flexible Camera Calibration By Viewing a Plane From Unknown Orientations".
-See his webpage below for the paper and more technical and theoretical information on camera calibration.
+See his webpage below for the paper and theoretical information on camera calibration.
 A link is also provided to a popular matlab calibration toolbox.

 - Zhang's Camera Calibration